Rajasthan – Most Colorful Region In India

 The Samode Palace has been meticulously restored offering a retreat into an aesthetically beautiful environment where visitors can enjoy India’s natural beauty and rich history.

-A standing sentinel to the courage and valor of Chittaurgarh, it stands tall over a 180 meter high hillock covering a massive area of 700 acres.
+A standing sentinel to the courage and valor of Chittorgarh, it stands tall over a 180-meter high hillock covering a massive area of 700 acres.

 The Sariska Palace

-Sariska palace was built as a hunting lodge at the close of the 19th century by Maharaja Sawai Jai Singh of Alwar in a calm, quiet and a thickly wooded valley on the threshold of what is now the Sariska national park. the palace is a brilliant jewel set in nature in all it’s natural magnificence and is much admired by all discerning visitors for its architectural grandeur and natural surroundings
+Sariska Palace was built as a hunting lodge at the close of the 19th century by Maharaja Sawai Jai Singh of Alwar in a calm, quiet, and thickly wooded valley on the threshold of what is now the Sariska national park. the palace is a brilliant jewel set in nature in all it’s natural magnificence and is much admired by all discerning visitors for its architectural grandeur and natural surroundings

 Lohagarh Fort, Bharatpur

-Lohagarh fort, or the Iron fort was built in the early 18th century and took its name from its supposedly impregnable defences, which are said to be inspired by a description given in the epic, Ramayana.
+Lohagarh Fort or the Iron fort was built in the early 18th century and took its name from its supposedly impregnable defenses, which are said to be inspired by a description given in the epic, Ramayana.

 Rajasthan is a haven for a wide spectrum of wildlife.
-The topography of Rajasthan ranges from the barren desert, scrub-thorn arid forests,rocks and ravines to wetland and lush, green forests.
-And each of these areas houses a large variety of animal and bird life.
-Some of them rare while some endangered.
+The topography of Rajasthan ranges from the barren desert, scrub-thorn arid forests, rocks, and ravines to wetland and lush, green forests.
+And each of these areas houses a large variety of animal and birdlife.
+Some of them are rare while some are endangered.

-Rajasthan is the home of the tigers, black bucks,chinkara, the rare desert fox, the endangered coracial, the great Indian bustard,gavial, monitor lizard,wild boars, porcupine.
-Migratory birds like the common crane, ducks, coots, pelican and the rare Siberian cranes,imperial sand grouse, falcons, buzzards flocks to this state during the winter months.
-Typical areas representing each of the ecosystem have been earmarked as special areas wildlife.
-Rajasthan boasts of two National Parks,over a dozen Sanctuaries and two Closed Areas.
-Most of these areas are open to visitors round the year but are closed briefly during the monsoon
+Rajasthan is the home of the tigers, blackbucks, chinkara, the rare desert fox, the endangered coracial, the great Indian bustard, gavial, monitor lizard, wild boars, porcupine.
+Migratory birds like the common crane, ducks, coots, pelican and the rare Siberian cranes, imperial sand grouse, falcons, and buzzards flock to this state during the winter months.
+Typical areas representing each of the ecosystems have been earmarked as special areas for wildlife.
+Rajasthan boasts of two National Parks, over a dozen Sanctuaries, and two Closed Areas.
+Most of these areas are open to visitors around the year but are closed briefly during the monsoon.

 Keoladeo Ghana National Park

-Keoladeo Ghana National Park, popularly known as Bharatpur is India’s best known bird sanctuary.
-This 28.7 square kilometer mixed wetland, woodland, grass and scrub is home to 400 plus species of birds.
-Only 175 kms from New Delhi, Bharatpur is on the Agra – Jaipur road and a pleasant 3 hour drive from the capital.
+Keoladeo Ghana National Park, popularly known as Bharatpur is India’s best-known bird sanctuary.
+This 28.7 square kilometers of mixed wetland, woodland, grass, and scrub is home to 400 plus species of birds.
+Only 175 km from New Delhi, Bharatpur is on the Agra – Jaipur road and a pleasant 3-hour drive from the capital.
 Keoladeo is both a Ramsar and World Heritage site.

 Unfortunately, the pair did not winter in Bharatpur for two years in succession ( 2003 & 2004) and it is likely that this species is now extinct in India.